SophieNi/stock2vec/README.md

 # stock2vec

-This project is to find the transform stock data into vectors, and run machine learning modal to find related context among stocks.
+This project is to transform stock data into vectors, and run machine learning modal to find related context among stocks.

 There are two models experimented:
 *  CBOW